 |Boys Tennis||1974, 1975, 1981|

 |Girls Tennis||1975, 1976, 1978, 2008|

-Our student-athletes have gone on to accomplish impressive feats at the highest levels of their sports.
+Many of our student-athletes have gone on to accomplish impressive feats at the highest levels of their sports.
 Just a sampling of these accomplishments include the following:

 - Baseball: ACC Honor Roll member, Two-time Division III World Series participant